The Aiguilles de Bavella: a majestic site

 The Trou de la Bombe, a natural window in the rock of a ten metres or so wide, is located under the arch.
 The arch can be climbed, but you will have to do some acrobatics.

-It is best to go through this path at the end of the day so that the arch is illuminated by the sun.
+It is best to walk this trail at the end of the day so that the arch is illuminated by the sun.

 You can either follow the same route or take another way back.
 However, this will give you a great view of Zonza.